 Take and keep accurate notes of the sources you use.
 Distinguish between your ideas and other’s ideas and direct quotes.

-Journal, Magazine & Newspaper Articles: Keep an online or paper copy of the articles you will use for your paper.
-If you use an article from a library database, make sure to note the name of the database.
-The information you need to include from the database will depend on the format style specified by your instructor.
-Many library databases have a citation tool that automatically generates a citation in the format you specify.
+Journal, Magazine & Newspaper Articles: When using the library databases, email to yourself articles you will use for your paper.
+Make sure to note the name of the library database where you found your articles.
+The article information you need to include from the database will depend on the format style specified by your instructor.
+Most library databases have a citation tool that automatically generates a citation in the format you specify.
 These citation tools are a good starting point for formatting your references but you may still need to “tweak” them according to your instructor’s specifications.

 Common knowledge: Facts or ideas that are well know by many people and that can be found in numerous sources (e.g., Christmas Day falls on December 25th in the United States).
 Common knowledge does not need to be cited.